latiotech/LAST/README.md

 1. For full directory scans, calculate number of tokens in advanced and split up the files
 2. Same for Partial Scans
 3. Finish Dockerfile for more elegant pipeline scanning
+4. Make export data in more common format